 The principal investigator is required by University and federal regulations to maintain records of all correspondence, relating to the use of human subjects in research.
 Copies of the application, research progress reports, notices of approval and signed Informed Consent Documents must be maintained in the investigator’s records.
 Copies of these research records must be retained for three years after the close of the study and are subject to inspection by federal authorities and the IRB.

 Yes.
-Investigators and all other key personnel are required to complete the NIH Computer Based Training Course and provide a copy of the certification of completion to the IRB.
+Investigators and all other key personnel are required to complete Park’s Responsible Conduct of Research Training Course and provide a copy of the certification of completion to the IRB.
 This training must be completed by the investigators and necessary personnel every 2 years.
 Go to https://canvas.park.edu/courses/39806 to start the program.
 When finished, be sure to print out the certificate of completion.

 All modifications to human subjects research must be reviewed and approved PRIOR TO IMPLEMENTATION.
 The investigator should request modifications by submitting a Research Progress Report Form to the IRB Chair.